AmitSurpur/AnalogCNN/README.md

 ### Problem Statement

-In digital CNN accelerators, the multiply-and-accumulate (MAC) operations consume considerable power and introduce latency due to digital-to-analog (D/A) and analog-to-digital (A/D) conversions.
+In digital CNN accelerators, the multiply-and-accumulate (MAC) operations consume considerable power.
 Analog circuits, by contrast, can perform these operations directly with minimal energy consumption and without the need for digital representation, potentially providing real-time inference with lower power consumption.

 ---